The AIRCAT® is a Surface Effect Ship (SES) which has both an air cushion, like a hovercraft, and twin hulls like a catamaran.

 Maintaining position during transfers

-In order for the vessel to maintain its position during transfers, the air cushion pressure is regulated creating an active motion damping.
+In order for the vessel to maintain its position during transfers, the air cushion pressure is regulated creating an active motion damping system.
 The main advantages are unparalleled safety during passenger transfer and increased comfort.
 If required, the draft is also adjustable.

 Air-cushion pressure controls an active motion damping behavior.